7 Key Differences between Direct vs Regular Mutual Funds

 Individual investors who do not wish to put time and efforts in activities like investment planning, portfolio management, investment optimization should choose regular mutual fund plans over direct plans.

 Additionally investors who have little knowledge about financial market and wish to skip steps like screening and shortlisting suitable funds from thousands of fund available in market can opt for regular mutual fund plans.
+This is the reason why regular mutual funds are better than direct mutual funds.

 There is no difference in the portfolio composition and investment strategy of both.
 The difference in returns is purely due to the commission paid to the middleman.